Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

-Of the 12 GitHub repositories that contained policies, seven used the GitHub Discussions feature, allowing us to gather direct developer feedback.
-To also cover repositories without this feature and repositories for which we did not receive responses, we reached out to 30 project developers using contact details found outside of GitHub (e.g., personal websites or social media).
-We received eight survey responses, which we analyzed using a combination of open coding and card sorting.
+Our target population was the contributors of the 12 GitHub repositories in our dataset that contained explicit GenAI usage policies (see Table~\ref{tab:reg}).
+Of these, seven had the GitHub Discussions feature enabled, which we used as our primary outreach channel to gather direct developer feedback.
+For the remaining five repositories where this feature was not available, as well as two repositories where our discussion posts received no response, we identified contributors on GitHub and then, to comply with GitHub's terms of service, looked for contact details outside of GitHub (e.g., personal websites or social media profiles).
+We were able to determine the email addresses of 30 contributors.
+In total, we received eight survey responses, which we analyzed using a combination of open coding and card sorting.
 Informed consent was obtained.
+The survey questionnaire is available in our supplementary material.